IS BUSTIN’ A CAP REALLY FUNDAMENTAL — SOUTH CENTRAL

 SOUTH CENTRAL JAZZ

 South Central’s most celebrated era was the 1930s and ’40s, when it acquired another nickname, “Harlem of the West,” on account of its central importance to West Coast Jazz.
-Venues from the era included the Elk’s Hall (3416 S. Central) and Jack Johnson’s Chicken Basket (aka Jack’s Basket Room) (3219 S Central).
-Nearby but further in South Park were The Showboat and Club Alabam (at the Dunbar).
+Venues from the era included Elks Hall (3416 S. Central) and Jack Johnson’s Chicken Basket (aka Jack’s Basket Room) (3219 S Central).
+Nearby but further in South Park was The Showboat and Club Alabam (at the Dunbar).
 In Central-Alameda was the Dolphins of Hollywood record store and radio station.
 Other area venues (whose addresses I don’t know) include Alex Lovejoy’s, Johnny Cornish’s Double V, Stuff Crouch’s Backstage, and the Turban Room.
 To this day, the Central Avenue Jazz Festival is held annually in front of the Dunbar.

 ANGELUS FUNERAL HOME